2-REC/hugo-mywebsite/content/pro/infrabel/ifast/index.md

 #    copyright: "<TEXT>"
 ---

-<b>CLIENT:</b> INFRABEL, as AKKA Consultant<br>
+<b>CLIENT:</b> INFRABEL, TUC-RAIL and SNCB, as AKKA Consultant<br>

 <b>DESCRIPTION:</b><br>
-Development of a tablet application to digitise and partly automate the process of railway shelter field-testing, greatly increasing the workers productivity.
+The IFAST application, part of the global Testing Tools Shelter (TTS) project, aims at assisting the testing of the PLP modules in the shelter in a digital semi-automatic manner.<br>
+Previously, the process was done by manually filling test sheets (NT22).<br>
+Thanks to the IFAST project, the testing and filling of the NT22 can now be done digitally, through the user interface of the IFAST-GUI on a tablet device.
+It takes as input an IFAST project file produced by the IFAST-Prep tool and gives as an output the filled in NT22 sheets.<br>
+The IFAST poject thus greatly eases and accelerates the process of PLP shelter testing.
+It also ensures no tests are forgotten and that the testing results are valid.<br>

 <b>ROLE:</b><br>
-As part of the development team, I was mostly responsible for the implementation of the sheet management system, allowing to display and edit the sheets in the application, as well as being able to print them in a format identical to the original paper forms.
+As part of the development team, I was mostly responsible for the implementation of the sheet management system, allowing to display and edit the sheets in the application, as well as being able to print them in a format identical to the original paper forms.<br>
-I was also in charge of developing most of the UI for the tablet application.
+I was also in charge of developing most of the UI for the tablet application.<br>

-(images?
-IFAST logo, sheets (blurred/parts...?)?
-IFAST UI?